Division rings for group algebras of virtually compact special groups and $3$-manifold groups: The Kaplansky Zero Divisor Conjecture for non-orientable -manifold groups

-To prove Kaplansky's zerodivisor conjecture for group algebras of torsion-free orientable $3$-manifolds groups, we made heavy use of the Prime and JSJ Decomposition Theorems, which are usually stated for orientable $3$-manifolds.
-These theorems have been extended to non-orientable $3$-manifolds by Epstein \cite{Epstein_nonoriprime} and Bonahon--Siebenmann \cite{BonahonSiebenmann_nonoriJSJ}, respectively, and we explain here how to apply them to prove that the group algebra of any torsion-free $3$-manifold group satisfies Kaplansky's zerodivisor conjecture.
+To prove Kaplansky's Zero Divisor Conjecture for group algebras of torsion-free orientable $3$-manifold groups, we made heavy use of the Prime and JSJ Decomposition Theorems, which are usually stated for orientable $3$-manifolds.
+These theorems have been extended to non-orientable $3$-manifolds by Epstein \cite{Epstein_nonoriprime} and Bonahon--Siebenmann \cite{BonahonSiebenmann_nonoriJSJ}, respectively, and we explain here how to apply them to prove that the group algebra of any torsion-free $3$-manifold group satisfies Kaplansky's Zero Divisor Conjecture.

 We will be using the statements of the non-orientable decomposition theorems as found in Bonahon's survey \cite[Theorems 3.1, 3.2, and 3.4]{Bonahon_3mfldsSurvey}, so we take some time to ensure that our definitions are in line with his.
 The non-orientable Prime Decomposition Theorem tells us how to cut a $3$-manifold along essential spheres and projective planes, while the non-orientable JSJ Decomposition tells us how to cut a $3$-manifold containing no essential spheres or projective planes along essential $2$-tori and Klein bottles.
 An \textit{essential sphere} in a $3$-manifold $M$ is an embedded copy of $S^2$ such that neither component of $M \smallsetminus S^2$ is homeomorphic to a $3$-ball.
 An \textit{essential projective plane} in a $3$-manifold $M$ is an embedded $2$-sided copy of $\R P^2$.
 We say that a $3$-manifold $M$ is \textit{irreducible} if does not contain any essential spheres or projective planes.
 Since $G = \pi_1(M)$ is always assumed to be torsion-free, we will not have to worry about the projective planes as the next lemma shows.
 We include a short proof for the reader's convenience.